jsiwiecki/US_Congressional_Stock_Monitor/README.md

 ## Project Description:

-This is a data-driven application that retrieves, stores, analyzes, and visualizes U.S. Congress members' stock transactions, enabling users to see the trading habits of lawmakers and possibly uncover insightful patterns.
+This is a data-driven application that retrieves, stores and transforms U.S. Congress members' stock transactions.
+In the future probably a visualisation layer will be added.
+This way, it'll enable users to see the trading habits of lawmakers and possibly uncover insightful patterns.

 ## Main Components:
 Main components:
 1. AWS Lambda
 2. Python scripts for Lambdas
-3. Snowflake (Stored Procedures, Tasks, Stages, Streams)
+3. Snowflake (DB, Tables, Stored Procedures, Stages)
 4. AWS S3
 5. AWS Secret Manager
 6. Spark app in Docker